What is Six Sigma?

 During the industrial revolution, the U.S. moved quickly into a position of economic leadership on the world stage.
 Eli Whitney’s creation of interchangeable parts in the early 19th century was one of the major catalysts behind this booming growth, allowing businesses to design products that could be quickly reproduced at facilities around the country.
 More than 100 years later, Henry Ford would use the possibilities afforded by this innovation to introduce the moving assembly line.
 The assembly line completely reinvented manufacturing, setting a standard process in place for every single product that left a Ford plant.

 This made America an absolute powerhouse of productivity, with everything from automobiles to home appliances being made in manufacturing plants.
 But as these methods of production evolved, so did the need for advanced quality assurance methods.
-The volume of products leaving assembly lines was too great for inspectors to check each one for quality.
+The volume of products leaving assembly lines was too great for quality inspectors.

 In 1924, Walter Shewhart, a researcher at a Western Electric facility in Illinois, introduced the idea that statistics could be used to identify defects by analyzing the manufacturing process for faults, not each individual product.
 This idea would set the stage for the Six Sigma method, completely changing the future of quality control.